Emerging pests and pathogens as a novel lens for unravelling social-ecological cascades

 3. Human technology, such as biocidal agents, increases risks for re-emergence.

-Understanding how EPPs cascade across scales in social-ecological systems is therefore an urgent priority, but no formal approach currently exists for analysing the ripple effects at scale, from their seeding to their lasting societal imprints.
+Understanding how EPPs cascade across scales in social-ecological systems is therefore an urgent priority, but no formal approach currently exists for analyzing the ripple effects at scale, from their seeding to their lasting societal imprints.
 This project aims to fill this gap in sustainability science for society.

-Project Overview
+Project Hypothesis

 The INFLUX project will test the hypothesis that EPPs commonly cascade to interact with large-scale social and environmental challenges and that small differences in social-ecological conditions, in turn, influence the likelihood and nature of EPP cascades.